 Don’t fight face to face!
 Your Jet Pack gives you excellent freedom of movement, so flank around, and shoot enemies in the back.
 This is war.
 Fighting fair is for sports.

 Don’t use Rocklet Rifle against infantry!
 It is strictly an anti-vehicle weapon.
 It also does okay against aircraft hovering at close range.
-The burst fire mode is extremely inaccurate, use it only when the enemy vehicle is within ~10m.
+The burst fire mode is extremely inaccurate, use it only when the enemy vehicle is close and immobile.

 Watch a video guide with commentated gameplay.
 It is slightly outdated, so do not follow any certification suggestions in that video.

 To complete the first tier of Combat Medic Directives, you have to accomplish two out of these objectives:

 Get 15 kills.

 Any type of kill will count, as long as you play Combat Medic, and you’re not in a vehicle.